bibainet/chrome-scroll-navigator/README.md

 ----

-This extension does not affect the appearance of web pages, it does not create "scroll to the top" buttons.
+This extension does not affect the appearance of web pages, it does not create "scroll to top" button.
-So, you don't need to aim any buttons, just move a mouse pointer to the screen left edge, **fast and easy**!
+So, you don't need to aim any buttons, just move the pointer to the left until it stops, fast and easy!

 To use this extension, the browser window should be maximized, side bar should be hidden.

-This extension may not work properly on some websites with nonstandard layouts.
+This extension may not work properly on some websites with non-standard layouts.

 ----